oelbeleehy-ops/-working-ultrasonic-radar-with-servo-sweep-and-LCD-display/README.md

   disarms) alongside the physical button, and a joystick for manual servo aiming (toggled against auto-sweep via the joystick's click button).
   Sweep logic rewritten to be non-blocking.
 A kill switch and restart switch have been added to simplify turning the radar on and off
+- **v1.3** — Added a GUI python-based program that shows what the radar is visualising using the serial monitor of the ardino